barchetta/helidon-examples/examples/packaging/README.md

 target/helidon-examples-packaging
 ```

-Your application is native executable.
+Your application is a native executable.
 You can see that by running:

 ```shell
 file target/helidon-examples-packaging